LouisMeMyself/joe-bot/README.md

 # [JoeBot](https://github.com/LouisMeMyself/joebot)

-A small bot to create profile picture using Joe logo.
+A small bot to create profile picture using Joe logo and get informations about the token.

+Works for Discord and Telegram.

 Installation
 -------